O Omelet

 Make an O omelet

-- Demonstrate cracking open one of the plastic eggs, pointing out that instead of egg yolks, the eggs have letters inside them.
+- Open a plastic egg or turn over an egg card and point out that instead of egg yolks, the eggs have letters inside them.

-- Have the children take turns pretending to crack open the plastic eggs, and decide together whether the letter is an O or o, or not.
+- Have the children take turns pretending to open the pretend eggs.

-- If the letter in the egg is an O, have the child drop it into the frying pan.
+- If the letter in the egg is an O or o, have the child drop it into the frying pan.

-- Have the children take turns stirring the omelet, making a large O shape as they stir.
+- Have the children take turns stirring the omelet in a large O shape.

-- Let the children pretend to serve the omelet to Oliver Octopus, saying, "Here is an O omelet for Oliver Octopus!"
+- Let the children pretend to serve the omelet, saying, "Here is an O omelet!"

 Write the letter O

-- Have the children write the uppercase letter O and the lowercase letter o on small pieces of paper to add to the odd omelet, pointing out that size is the only difference between the two forms of the letter.
+- Have the children write the uppercase letter O and lowercase o on small pieces of paper, reminding them that size is the only difference between the two.

 Standards